jefmud/flask-json-server/README.md

 A work in progress-- if you find it interesting or useful, let me know!

+# Intended audience:

+Beginning and Intermediate full-stack developers--  if you read this far, you probably already have some idea of what RESTful API means.
+You probably already played around with Python, Flask, JSON, or Javascript.

+I am not intending to write extensive documentation since you should be able to read my code (it isn't rocket science or tricky) and see what I have done, and how you might improve it!

 # What it is:

 A single-file *experimental* lightweight JSON server that uses Flask and Peewee ORM